got

 @example ``` import got from 'got';

-await got('https://httpbin.org/status/500', { hooks: { beforeRetry: [ (error, retryCount) => { console.log(`Retrying [${retryCount}]: ${error.code}`); // Retrying [1]: ERR_NON_2XX_3XX_RESPONSE } ] } }); ``` */ beforeRetry: BeforeRetryHook[]; /** Each function should return the response.
-This is especially useful when you want to refresh an access token.
+await got('https://httpbin.org/status/500', { hooks: { beforeRetry: [ (error, retryCount) => { console.log(`Retrying [${retryCount}]: ${error.code}`); // Retrying [1]: ERR_NON_2XX_3XX_RESPONSE } ] } }); ``` */ beforeRetry: BeforeRetryHook[]; /** Called right before the response is cached.
+Allows you to control caching behavior by directly modifying the response or preventing caching.

 @default []